jnidzwetzki/bboxdb/README.md

 You will find the changelog of the project [here](changelog.md).

 ## Documentation
-The documentation of the project is stored in the [docs](docs/) directory.
+The documentation of the project is located at [http://jnidzwetzki.github.io/bboxdb/](http://jnidzwetzki.github.io/bboxdb/)

 ## Examples
 Some examples and benchmarks are located in the [examples](examples/) directory.